fyn-tech/fyn-runner/docs/design_requirements.md

 ## UML Structure

-This section 'transposes' the above into a high level design concept with a uml diagram.
-Program is in python, so `public`/`private` aren't indicated.
+This section 'transposes' the above into a high level design concept with a uml class diagram.
+The runner will be in python, so `public`/`private` aren't indicated.
 Utility methods and attributes are indicted with a `_` prefix. ``<<utility>>`` indicates static or non-object (collection of free functions).

 ```mermaid
 ---